 Review Ross’ Evaluation Criteria and Admissions Director Soojin Kwon’s excellent blog post on the new questions before you sit down to write the essays.
 Most importantly remember: your essays should reveal the qualities Ross seeks — not just mouth them.
 Show that you walk the walk, not just talk the talk.

 My comments are in blue below.

-1. What are you most proud of and why?
+1. What are you most proud of?
 How does it shape who you are today? (up to 400 words)

 The first part of the question is fairly straightforward.
 What are you truly proud of?
 The reasons for your pride and the influence of this experience require thought and soul-searching.
 And of course, you only have 400 words.

 Possible examples: Contributed significantly to your team, department, company, or club.
 Raised money for a favorite charity.
 Organized a political event.
 Engaged in interfaith dialogue that broke down communications barriers.
 Led a sports team to victory.
 Or perhaps, overcoming a significant personal challenge.

 If possible, quantify this part of your answer.
 Numbers are a great way to show both contribution and impact.
 However, if your #1 achievement is qualitative or difficult to quantify, don’t let lack of numbers stop you from using it.

 The question doesn’t ask why you are proud of your achievement, but I believe the question is implied as indicated in Soojin Kwon’s post about this year’s questions.
 She writes on her blog “We want to understand what makes something important to you.
 It gives us a glimpse into how you think about and process things, and what your priorities and values are.”
 Briefly discuss reasons that genuinely reflect who you are and also show fit with Ross and its values.